ForwarD-NerN/CosmicReach-Example-Mod/README.md

 3. Create the **run** folder in the project root
 4. Extract the Cosmic-Reach.X.X.X.jar from the downloaded archive into the **run** folder.
 5. Run fabric:setupEnvironment gradle task
-6. Reload the Gradle project.
+6. Reload the Gradle project after the fabric:setupEnvironment is completed.
 7. Run the "Run Client" application task in IntelIJ.
 It should launch the game.

 ## How to setup sources